-18. Arrest of persons found outside restricted area or corrective settlement.
-If any person,-
+18. If any person-

-- (a) is found outside the areas to which his movements have been restricted in contravention of the conditions under which he is permitted to leave such area; or - (b) escapes from any corrective settlement in which he is placed, he may be arrested without warrant by a police officer and taken before a Magistrate who on proof of the facts, may order him to be removed to such area or to such corrective settlement, there to be dealt with in accordance with this Act and rules made thereunder.
+(a) is found outside the area to which his movements have been restricted in found outcontravention of the conditions under which he is permitted to leave such area, tion area or or he may be arrested without warrant by a police officer, police patil or village watchman and taken before a Magistrate who, on proof of the facts, may order him to be removed to such area or to such corrective settlement, there to be dealt with in accordance with this Act and the rules made thereunder.